mustakshif/Asri/README.md

 ![hdr ui component](https://cdn.jsdelivr.net/gh/mustakshif/Asri-for-SiYuan@main/doc/hdr_ui_v3.jpg)

-`v3.5.4` introduces HDR UI components, presenting a more futuristic and tech-inspired design in HDR-supported screens and browser environments (requires the theme chroma set to 0).
+`v3.5.4` introduces HDR UI components, presenting a more futuristic and tech-inspired design in HDR-supported screens and browser environments (automatically enabled when the theme chroma is 0).

 #### `May 12, 2025 - v3.4.0: Vision Unbound`